hensm/fx_cast/README.md

 ### Packaging

-Packaging currently only possible for macOS/Linux. macOS packages can only be created on macOS, Linux .deb/.rpm packages can be built on any platform with `dpkg-deb` and `rpmbuild` binaries.
+macOS packages can only be created on macOS, Linux .deb/.rpm packages can be built on any platform with `dpkg-deb` and `rpmbuild` binaries, and Windows installers can be created on any platform with the `makensis` binary.

 * #### `dist/app/`
     ... contains the installer package: `fx_cast_bridge-<version>-<arch>.(pkg|deb|rpm|exe)`